timescale/docs/_troubleshooting/timescaledb/pg_restore-errors.md

 * Copy this comment at the top of every troubleshooting page -->
  You might see the errors above when running `pg_restore`.
-When loading from a logical dump make sure you set `timescaledb.restoring` to true before loading the dump.
+When loading from a logical dump make sure that you set `timescaledb.restoring` to true before loading the dump.